mrdanishsaleem/dev-to/README.md

 # Implementing Conditional Fields & Smart Email Routing in Contact Form 7

 When building a contact form in WordPress using **Contact Form 7**, you may need to display different form fields based on user input.
-Additionally, ensuring that inquiries reach the right department without exposing email addresses in the frontend is crucial.
+Additionally, ensuring that inquiries reach the right department without exposing email addresses on the front end is crucial.

-In this article, I'll walk you through how I implemented **conditional fields** in Contact Form 7 along with **smart email routing** to enhance form usability and security.
+In this article, I'll explain how I implemented conditional fields and smart email routing in Contact Form 7 to enhance form usability and security.

 ---